maddenp/nml/README.md

 (3.142,2.718)
 ````

 The _csh_ format returns a list of commands to set variables based on namelist contents.
-Each variable has the format _nml__namelist_key_.
+Each variable name has the format _nml__namelist_key_.
 For example:

 ````
 % nml --in nl --format csh